MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 4/readme.md

 - count the number of times a specific key appears in an array For example
 - if input array is A=[2,7,6,6,2,4,6,9,2] and key=6..
-shoudl return the value 3
+should return the value 3

 Design an algorithm using divide and conquer technique